raspberrypilearning/paint-box/en/step_4.md

 --- task ---

-Add code to the 'X-block' sprite to clear the Stage when the sprite clicked.
+Add code to the 'block-X' sprite to clear the Stage when the sprite clicked.

 ![cross](images/cross.png)